TrellixVulnTeam/swahilipython_SCMU/Doc/library/curses.rst

-   multiple devices, and *x*, *y*, *z* are the event's coordinates.  (*z* is currently unused.)  *bstate* is an integer value whose bits will be set to indicate the type of event, and will be the bitwise OR of one or more of the following constants, where *n* is the button number from 1 to 4:
+   multiple devices, and *x*, *y*, *z* are the event's coordinates.  (*z* is currently unused.)  *bstate* is an integer value whose bits will be set to indicate the type of event, and will be the bitwise OR of one or more of the following constants, where *n* is the button number kutoka 1 to 4:
    :const:`BUTTONn_PRESSED`, :const:`BUTTONn_RELEASED`, :const:`BUTTONn_CLICKED`,
    :const:`BUTTONn_DOUBLE_CLICKED`, :const:`BUTTONn_TRIPLE_CLICKED`,
    :const:`BUTTON_SHIFT`, :const:`BUTTON_CTRL`, :const:`BUTTON_ALT`.